 NovaLash was founded in 2004 by biologist and cosmetic chemist, Sophy Merszei, as she pioneered the very first distribution and training network for eyelash extensions outside of Korea.
-With the help of a team of physicians and scientists from the University of Houston and Baylor College of Medicine, NovaLash was able to produce and perfect the safest possible products and techniques and quickly became the world’s first global distributor of eyelash extension products.
-NovaLash continues to be the leader in the field of eyelash extensions and is committed to providing safe, beautiful, flawless eyelash extensions to enhance any woman’s natural beauty.
-Armed with considerable research and a commitment to product superiority, NovaLash has developed award-winning adhesives and cosmetics including Platinum Bond Adhesive and LashLiner.
-NovaLash Eyelash Extensions are available in thousands of salons and spas across the United States and in over 40 other countries worldwide.
-NovaLash training courses are available in all 50 states with the most experienced professionals in the industry.
+With the help of a team of physicians and scientists from the University of Houston and Baylor College of Medicine, NovaLash was able to produce the safest products and techniques.
+NovaLash is committed to providing safe options for beautiful eyelash extensions to enhance an individual’s natural beauty.
+Armed with considerable research and a commitment to product superiority, NovaLash has developed award-winning adhesives and cosmetics.
+Our Eyelash Extensions are available in thousands of salons and spas worldwide and we offer global training options by some of the most experienced lash artists in the world.

-Texas TDLR for HB 2727Sophy Merszei is an awarding winning biologist and cosmetic chemist who is also a pioneer seeking to empower women with a trade.
-She testified as such as she envisioned and led the way with Texas TDLR for HB 2727 (eligibility for eyelash extension specialty license) Several years ago, Sophy Merszei recognized the need for regulations in the eyelash extension industry and after years of conducting industry research, assembling a team of professionals from lawyers and lobbyists to lash artists themselves– she has finally achieved her goal with the passing of House Bill 2727.
+Texas TDLR for HB 2727Sophy Merszei is an awarding winning biologist and cosmetic chemist who pioneered the industry to provide lash artists with a trade.
+She testified and led the way with Texas TDLR for HB 2727 (eligibility for eyelash extension specialty license).

 SPECIALTY LICENSE IN EYELASH EXTENSION APPLICATION